Serebryanskiy/Catificator-2.0/README.md

 * Select the best model and check it on test set
 * Convert selected model to TFLite Flatbuffe for mobile application.

 We managed to get 98.5% accuracy on validation set and 98.1% accuracy on test set.
-There are ways to improve accuracy even further, but it’s good enough for that type of application
+There are ways to improve accuracy even further, but it’s good enough for that type of application.

 ## Hardware